BoD/klibnotion/README.md

 In theory Kotlin Multiplatform projects can also target Javascript but as of today the author couldn't understand how to make that work.
 Please [contact the author](mailto:BoD@JRAF.org) if you want to help :)

+## Status

+As of v1.4.0 of this library, 100% of the `2021-05-13` version of the Notion API is covered.

 ## Author and License

 *Note: this project is not officially related to or endorsed by Notion.*